A Blog post by

 June 12, 2020

-In 1996, life took an unexpected turn for me.
-At forty-six, I was blessed with a baby boy, Jeremiah, who was born with Down syndrome.
-When I first learned I was expecting, I felt overwhelmed, and discovering that my baby had Down syndrome left me distraught and questioning why this was happening.
-But when Jeremiah was born that summer, he brought an indescribable joy into our lives.
+In 1996, my life took an unexpected turn.
+At the age of forty-six, I was blessed with a baby boy, Jeremiah, who was born with Down syndrome.
+When I first learned I was expecting, I felt overwhelmed, and the diagnosis left me distraught and questioning why this was happening.
+But when Jeremiah arrived that summer, he brought with him an indescribable joy that changed everything.

 During my pregnancy, doctors discovered a lump on my body.
-They didn't believe it was cancerous and suggested we wait until after the birth to investigate further.
-Just three months after Jeremiah was born, he had to undergo open-heart surgery due to complications, which was a truly trying time for our family.
-Not long after, I experienced other health issues and needed surgery.
-During that procedure, the doctor took a biopsy of the lump.
-A few days later, I received a call that turned my world upside down—I had cancer, and immediate surgery was recommended.
-Two-and-a-half weeks later, the lump was removed.
+They believed it wasn’t cancerous and advised waiting until after the birth to investigate further.
+Just three months later, Jeremiah underwent open-heart surgery — a trying time for our family.
+Soon after, I faced my own health struggles.
+During surgery, doctors biopsied the lump, and a few days later I received a call that turned my world upside down: it was cancer, and immediate treatment was needed.
+Two and a half weeks later, the lump was removed.

 Jeremiah as a baby